elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, but typically if you attempt to proxy private fields the class proxy will break after proxying.
-The reason is that private fields are implemented using internal slots.
+  <div><strong>Interview Response:</strong> Yes, but typically if you attempt to proxy private fields, the class proxy breaks after proxying.
+The reason is that private fields get implemented using internal slots.
 JavaScript does not use [[Get]]/[[Set]] when accessing them.
 A common fix for this is to bind the value to the target.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Problem & Solution<br /><br />